geoapi-pt/main/readme.md

 All the API documentation is at [docs.geoapi.pt](https://docs.geoapi.pt/).

-This API follows the [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification), thus you can see all the routes in the file [`openapi.yaml`](https://github.com/jfoclpf/geoapi.pt/blob/main/src/public/openapi.yaml) file.
+This API follows the [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification), thus you can see all the routes in the [`openapi.yaml`](https://github.com/jfoclpf/geoapi.pt/blob/main/src/public/openapi.yaml) file.

 ## JSON or HTML